-The consolidated financial statements incorporate the financial statements of the Company and its subsidiaries and the Group's interests in associates and a joint venture.
+The consolidated financial statements incorporate the financial statements of the Company and its subsidiaries and the Group's interests in associates.
 The income and expenses of subsidiaries acquired or disposed of during the year are included in profit or loss and other comprehensive income from the effective date of acquisition and up to the effective date of disposal, as appropriate.

-Profit or loss and each component of other comprehensive income are attributed to the owners of the Company and to the noncontrolling interests.
-Total comprehensive income of subsidiaries is attributed to the owners of the Company and to the noncontrolling interests even if this results in the non-controlling interests having a debit balance.
+Profit or loss and each component of other comprehensive income are attributed to the owners of the Company and to the non-controlling interests.
+Total comprehensive income of subsidiaries is attributed to the owners of the Company and to the non-controlling interests even if this results in the non-controlling interests having a debit balance.